ArturKovacs/emulsion/Bindings.md

 ## Keys

-Everything typeable is supported including unicode characters like `ø`, `ű`, and `💜`
+Everything typeable is supported including unicode characters like `ø`, `ű`, and `💜`.

+There are two special cases for typeable characters:
+- `' '` must be specified as `space`
+- `'+'` must be specified as `add`.

-The following list contains all supported non-typeable keys' names (and some of the typeable ones as well).
+The following list contains all supported non-typeable keys' names.

 ```
 /// The Escape key, next to F1.